-- Gentle Harvest: As bamboo plants are harvested by hand, the farmers can do much to protect the area in a way that wouldn’t be possible using machines, like keeping an eye out for rare plants and animals.
+- Gentle Harvest: As bamboo plants are harvested by hand, the farmers can protect the area so that it wouldn’t be possible to use machines, like keeping an eye out for rare plants and animals.

-- Regeneration: Bamboo is able to regenerate itself from the root, so harvesting it won’t destroy the plant, unlike cutting down trees.
+- Regeneration: Bamboo can regenerate itself from the root, so harvesting it won’t destroy the plant, unlike cutting down trees.

 - Soil Stability: When harvesting bamboo, you don’t need to unearth the plant.
 This means that the soil around it is more stable and less likely to cause soil erosion and other environmental damage.

-We all live busy lives; so, when we buy new things for our house, we want them to make our lives easier.
+We all live busy lives; so, when we buy new things for our house.
 Bamboo floors will do that for you.
-Furthermore, strand woven bamboo doesn’t need to be refinished in a residential setting, because it is so hard, so it won’t show nearly as much wear over time as other floors.
+Furthermore, strand woven bamboo doesn’t need to be refinished in a residential setting because it is so hard, so it won’t show nearly as much wear over time as other floors.
 Cleaning is easy and similar to hardwood flooring.

 Bamboo is Moisture Resistant